learn-co-curriculum/mod3-project-week-setup-example/README.md

 This is where we can refactor to use Object Orientation.
 We can take advantage of the encapsulation provided by objects to store *all* the data about a particular note in one place.

 A second annoyance we might notice about our current implementation is that when the edit button is clicked, nothing on the button itself indicates what note the button is for.
-We have to look at the text it's parent h3 element.
+We have to look at the text of it's parent h3 element.
 Let's solve this in our refactor as well.

 Refactored code: